neozeed/GW-BASIC-tkchia-devel/README.md

 This repo contains the original source-code for Microsoft's GW-BASIC interpreter, as of 1983, adjusted for assembling with JWasm or available versions of the Microsoft Macro Assembler.

+There is also a still-experimental subproject to re-introduce features to GW-BASIC which were only present in post-1983 BASIC interpreters.

 ## Announcement blog (from Microsoft)
 https://devblogs.microsoft.com/commandline/microsoft-open-sources-gw-basic/